laminlabs/lamin-blog/docs/annbatch.md

 ## Acknowledgements

 We are grateful to Raaghav Pillai for re-running benchmarks with the latest versions after a long development process.
-We thank Sergei Rybakov for early discussions, right after the `MappedCollection` ended.
+We thank Sergei Rybakov for early discussions, following the development of `MappedCollection`.
 We thank Pavan Ramkumar for feedback and for validating early benchmarks.
-We thank Davide D'Ascenzo and Sebastiano Cultrera di Montesano for discussion related to scDataset.
+We thank Davide D'Ascenzo and Sebastiano Cultrera di Montesano for discussions related to `scDataset`.

 ## References